mfdaniel/gali/README.md

 ## What is this project?

 Gali is a customer management tool for professionnals.
-The objective of the project is to create an adaptable plateform for professionnal, easy to use and to embed to any existing website.
+The objective of the project is to create an adaptable plateform for professionnal, easy to use and to embedded to any existing website.
 The idea is to create a customer interface, entirely customisable by the professionnal.

 ## What are the key features?